 Figure B is of an adult who experienced an estrogenic development, figure A is of an adult who went through an androgenic development.
 You can see that the bone structure of figure A is narrow.
-Hormone replacement therapy such as testosterone is unlikely to change the bone structure of the body and surgical modification of the pelvis comes with significant risks based on the current surgical techniques.
+Hormone replacement therapy such as testosterone can’t change the bone structure of the body, and surgical modification of the pelvis comes with significant risks based on the current surgical techniques.
 Therefore, to obtain a more neutral or more masculine form, transmen, non-binary and gender expansive folks generally seek body contouring of the overlying soft tissues (fat), namely with liposuction and possibly fat grafting as well.

 Dr. Mosser doesn’t require patients to be on hormones in order to receive top surgery or body contouring.
 However, being on testosterone for a year prior to body contouring may help your results, as this would allow some natural fat redistribution to occur.
 Though it is important to know that for some people, the full effects of fat redistribution from testosterone can take much longer than one year.
 It’s also important to note that the bony structure of the pelvis as featured in figure B is unlikely to be affected by testosterone, and body contouring is attributed to the removal or redistribution of fat and does not relate to altering of the boney structure.

-Hormone replacement therapy (HRT) for testosterone can bring upon appearance through introduction of broad shoulders, an expanded chest, increased muscle mass, increased bone mass, thicker skin, more angular eyes and face, increased muscle mass, deepening of the voice, facial and body hair growth etc. Despite the positive effects of hormone therapy, changes in body fat redistribution can sometimes not be enough and cause incongruity between one’s gender identity and how the world perceives their gender.
-This is why many patients of Dr. Mosser’s have chosen to move forward with a gender affirming body contouring procedure.
+Hormone replacement therapy (HRT) for testosterone can induce broad shoulders, an expanded chest, increased muscle mass, increased bone mass, thicker skin, more angular eyes and face, deepening of the voice, facial and body hair growth, etc. Despite the positive effects of hormone therapy, changes in body fat redistribution caused by HRT can sometimes not be enough to combat feelings of gender dysphoria.
+This is why many of Dr. Mosser’s patients have chosen to move forward with a gender affirming body contouring procedure.